-Aerodrome Safeguarding is a process undertaken by airports to ensure that any development or activity taking place within the vicinity of the aerodrome does not adversely affect the safety of the aircraft operating there.
+Aerodrome safeguarding is a process undertaken by airports to ensure that any development or activity taking place within the vicinity of the aerodrome does not adversely affect the safe and efficient movement of aircraft.

-Protect the integrity of radar and other electronic communications, navigational and surveillance equipment by preventing reflections and diffractions of radio signals, etc (technical safeguarding)
+- Technical safeguarding protects the integrity of radar and other electronic communications and navigational aids by preventing reflections or diffractions of radio signals.

 Areas of interest within 10km of London City Airport:

 - Potential bird attractants such as landscaping or outdoor eateries (this extends 13km from the airport).

 - Lightings schemes.
 These can cause confusion if they distract from visual aids and runway lighting.

 - Filming or events involving lighting or pyrotechnics

 - Drones/UAVs both commercial and privately owned.
 Visit our drone safety page to learn more about drones and airports

 - Wind turbines.
 This extends 30km from the airfield.